sshaaf/rBuilder/docs/cli-getting-started.md

 ## Step 4: Program slicing

 `slice` performs line-level backward or forward slicing (and optional taint checks) on a single source file.
-It reads the file from disk and does not require the symbol to be indexed first, but `discover --cfg` improves cross-function context elsewhere.
+It reads the file from disk and does not require the symbol to be indexed first, but `discover --with-cfg` improves cross-function context elsewhere.

 Backward slice — “what code influences this variable at this line?”: